nurbxfit/cf-worker-anime-mcp/README.md

-# SSE & Streamable HTTP MCP Server for Cloudflare Workers
+# SSE & Streamable HTTP MCP Server Example for Cloudflare Workers

 This repository provides a simple implementation of a Server-Sent Events (SSE) and streamable HTTP MCP server using [Hono](https://hono.dev/) as the framework for Cloudflare Workers.
 You can deploy this server to Cloudflare Workers or run it locally for development and testing.